10 things you can’t miss in Chiang Mai

 If time had permitted, we could have joined the throng of trekkers leaving from Chiang Mai or the backpackers braving the eight-hour windy drive to the remote hilltop village of Mae Hong Son.
 We would have donned helmets and extra travel insurance had we hit the road on a motorbike.
 Or we could have kept going north to the famed Golden Triangle bordering Burma, Laos and Thailand.

-Hanging out with elephants
+Things to do in Chiang Mai: Hanging out with elephants

 Saving the best for last, Lanna Kingdom Elephant Sanctuary is one of the few ethical elephant parks in the country that allows rescue elephants to roam free in peace.
 History declares Thailand’s trade routes were originally trekked by elephants as there was no other mode of transport.
 Today, there’s no excuse for plonking your derriere on an elephant’s back for novelty; their backs aren’t designed to carry hordes of tourists touting selfie sticks.
 Besides, it’s way more fun to get dressed up as a mahout (elephant carer), prepare their food and give them a mud bath in their open-air spa.
 Be warned, hanging out with these magnificent creatures is a life-changing experience.